-The digital user interface of the SERVO-n ventilator offers several context-based views, tailored to fit specific needs.
-The intention of the “family view” is to reduce distraction experienced by family members since waveforms and numbers displayed by the ventilator would move focus from the baby to the machine.
-The “distance view” is useful for monitoring outside the immediate patient environment.
+The user interface offers several context-based views, tailored to fit specific workflow needs.
+The intention of the ‘family view’ is to reduce the distraction experienced by family members where waveforms and numbers displayed by the ventilator move focus from the baby to the machine.
+The ‘distance view’ is useful for monitoring outside the immediate patient environment.

-The ventilator is designed to work in the intensive care room as well as during in-hospital transportation.
-It can easily be placed on either the left or right side of the bed, providing 360-degree access to the patient.
+The ventilator is designed to work in the Intensive Care room as well as during in-hospital transportation.
+It can easily be placed both to the left or right side of the bed, providing a 360 degree access to the patient.